-Recently, the Wealthy Boomer discussed the investment ideas of Zvi Bodie, a Boston University finance professor.
+Recently, the Wealthy Boomer discussed the investment ideas of Zvi Bodie, a Boston University finance professor (the web page with this article has disappeared since the time of writing).
 Bodie advocates investing 100% of assets in inflation-protected bonds called Real Return Bonds in Canada and TIPS (Treasury Inflation-Protected Securities) in the US.

 These bonds pay a guaranteed rate of return on top of inflation.
 However, this guaranteed rate is quite low.
 Bodie uses 2% as a long-term estimate.
 The attraction is that these bonds are very safe even from inflation.